Why Facebook Ads Fail Roofers (And When They Actually Work)

 Key Takeaways

 • Facebook Ads rarely generate immediate roof replacement leads.
-They work better for building awareness and staying top-of-mind rather than capturing homeowners with immediate needs.
+They work better for building awareness and staying top-of-mind rather than capturing homeowners with an urgent need.

 • Expecting Facebook Ads to perform like Google Ads leads to disappointment.
 People browse Facebook for entertainment and connection, not to find emergency roofing services.

 • The most successful roofing Facebook campaigns focus on education and retargeting.
-Educational content builds trust, while retargeting keeps you visible to people who've already shown interest.
+Educational content builds trust; retargeting keeps you visible to people who've already shown interest.

 • Proper audience targeting is critical.
 Most failed campaigns target too broadly or use the wrong demographic filters for the local market.